-- Ensure continuity of education. - Review continuity plans, including plans for the continuity of teaching and learning.
-Implement e-learning plans, including digital and distance learning options as feasible and appropriate. - Determine, in consultation with school district officials or other relevant state or local partners:
+- Ensure continuity of education. - Review Instruction Plan, for the continuity of teaching and learning.
+Implement the plans for the phase the schools are in, including digital and distance learning options as feasible and appropriate. - Determine, in consultation with school district officials or other relevant state or local partners: - o If a waiver is needed for state requirements of a minimum number of in-person instructional hours or school days (seat time) as a condition for funding. - How to convert face-to-face lessons into online lessons and how to train teachers to do so. - How to triage technical issues if faced with limited IT support and staff. - How to encourage appropriate adult supervision while children are using distance learning approaches. - O How to deal with the potential lack of students' access to computers and the

-- o If a waiver is needed for state requirements of a minimum number of in-person instructional hours or school days (seat time) as a condition for funding. - How to convert face-to-face lessons into online lessons and how to train teachers to do so. - How to triage technical issues if faced with limited IT support and staff. - How to encourage appropriate adult supervision while children are using distance learning approaches. - How to deal with the potential lack of students' access to computers and the Internet at home.
+Internet at home.